hbc/NGS_Data_Analysis_Course/sessionI/lessons/08_assessing_quality.md

 mv *.html ../../results/fastqc_untrimmed_reads/
 ```

-Submission of the script allows the load sharing facility (LSF) to run your job when its your turn.
 You can check on the status of your job with:
 ```
 bjobs
 ```